kernelci/kernelci-docker/README.md

 > For DigitalOcean as for any cloud provider, some additional options such as authentication token must be provided when using Docker Machine.

+* Docker Machine also allows to manage an existing server with the [Generic driver](https://docs.docker.com/machine/drivers/generic/)

 ### Activate swarm mode

 > Make sure your local Docker client is setup to communicate with the Docker daemon you want to deploy the application on.
 In case you used Docker Machine to setup the host, you will need to use the command ```eval $(docker-machine env kernelci)```, this will set some environment variables so the client can send Docker related commands to the host created above.